yenbuilds/my-operating-principles/yenbuilds-strategic-engineering-irreversible-advantage.md

 # Engineering Irreversible Advantage
-## A General Framework for Creating Compounding Positions in Work and Life
+## A General Framework for Creating Compounding Positions

 ---